 In the Von Neumann model, program control passes from one register containing an instruction to another, so that only one instruction is ever active per cycle.
-In the
+In the Synchronic A-Ram model, multiple registers/instructions may be active per cycle, and execute in situ.
+Further, a Synchronic A-Ram assumes no ALU with the standard arithmetic functions; all operations have to be defined using only the four primitive instructions.

-1 Although problematic from a physical standpoint, it is argued in [9] that this assumption can be worked around in deriving architectures, by incorporating a notion of signal propagation, and by the inclusion of Globally Asynchronous Locally Synchronous mechanisms for scaling.
+&lt;sup>1 Although problematic from a physical standpoint, it is argued in [9] that this assumption can be worked around in deriving architectures, by incorporating a notion of signal propagation, and by the inclusion of Globally Asynchronous Locally Synchronous mechanisms for scaling.